The tallest peak on earth will never lose its magic

 There is unlimited power (220 V) at base camp.

 At ABC, you can charge your electronic devices such as radios, cameras, headlamps, smartphones, e-readers and heating socks.
-As the power is generated through our solar system, power at ABC is not unlimited.

 At base camp, there is mobile phone reception provided by China Mobile.
 Please be advised to purchase a data package for China from your mobile phone provider before your departure.